 The other correlating factor between the two visions occurs in the last phrase of chapter 7, (v.
 7).
 Daniel makes the statement that the fourth beast, in addition to all its other characteristics, had ten horns.
 So important is this one point to our understanding of the political situation of the last days that Daniel actually spends most of the remaining twenty-one verses of this chapter describing it.
 Where Nebuchadnezzar previously saw ten toes signifying the ten nations which would make up the Roman Empire at the end of the age, Daniel now was seeing upon this “Empire-Beast”, ten horns.
-Thus, both visions can be correlated to the same empire and having similar characteristics, but described using different symbolic imagery.
+Thus, both visions can be correlated to the same empire and have similar characteristics, but are described using different symbolic imagery.

 The Little Horn

-The Lord must have impressed upon Daniel the importance of this symbolism, because he immediately becomes very curious as to what these horns could possibly signify.
+The Lord must have impressed upon Daniel the importance of this symbolism because he immediately becomes very curious as to what these horns could possibly signify.
 In verse eight, Daniel says,

 “I considered the horns, and, behold, there came up among them another little horn, before which there were three of the first horns plucked up by the roots; and, behold, in this horn were eyes like the eyes of man, and a mouth speaking great things.”

-This single prophecy and those that build upon it are extremely important to understand if we are to make any sense of end time events and the final world order.
-First of all we need to realize what is happening in this vision.
+This single prophecy and those that build upon it are extremely important to understand if we are to make any sense of End Time events and the final world order.
+First of all, we need to realize what is happening in this vision.
 Daniel began by seeing a fourth creature rise out of a stormy sea.
 This beast was a caricature representing the entire empire of Rome in its fearful power and dominance.
 As he was observing this dreadful Empire-Beast and the ten horns that were upon its head, he narrows his focus to specifically consider the horns.

-As Daniel’s eyes focused on the finer details of the beast, his prophecy also moved from generalizations concerning the empire as a whole to specific characteristics or discrete historical events within the time-span of its dominance.
+As Daniel’s eyes focused on the finer details of the beast, his prophecy also moved from generalizations concerning the empire as a whole to specific characteristics or discrete historical events within the time span of its dominance.
 Daniel says that he “considered” these horns.
 In other words, he concentrated on them, and as he did, he noticed another “little horn” suddenly growing up among the other ten.
 This additional horn is not an eleventh nation, because his description tells us that it had “eyes like the eyes of man, and a mouth speaking great things”.
 The Lord was causing Daniel to move his attention from looking at the empire as a whole (the Empire-Beast itself) to the geographical or political makeup of it at the end (the ten horns) and finally to a prominent individual who would reign over it (the little horn).
 In verse eight of chapter seven, he goes on to say that when this little horn arises among the ten, that three of the first horns would be “plucked up by the roots”.
 This gives us the idea of a violent overthrow or a major coup within the empire which will cause or accompany this man’s meteoric rise to power.

-Fortunately, the Lord provided Daniel with an interpretation to all this symbolism later in chapter seven, so we can now be certain of its meaning.
+Fortunately, the Lord provided Daniel with an interpretation of all this symbolism later in chapter seven, so we can now be certain of its meaning.
 An angel later came to him with the express purpose of clarifying the vision, especially with regard to what happens to the ten horns.
 This is what the angel began to say: